Fishing in the Red Sea, Saudi Arabia

 My Filipino staff were more adventurous when it comes to food.
 Eating moray is a common thing to them and I was not sure if I should try.
-After seeing them eating the moray, I give it a go and enjoyed it!.
+After seeing them eating the moray, I gave it a go and enjoyed it!.

 They also convinced me that eating pufferfish's liver is OK and I will not die from eating it.
-I tried and my God, it was fantastic!
+I tried it and my God, it was fantastic!

 How the Red Sea Got its Name

 You probably wonder how the Red Sea got its name and whether the sea is red in color.

 Well, the sea is a beautiful blue and not red color.
 Sometimes, it does appear red.
 This is due to the seasonal blooms of the marine plant, Trichodesmium erythraeum, which produces red blossoms.
 That's probably how it got its name.

 Saudi Arabia's Fishing Industry

 The relatively good weather, warm climate, diversity of fish species and calmness of the Red Sea make fishing an active sport and industry all year round.
 This is happening in countries such as Egypt but not in Saudi Arabia.

 Despite having 4,703 miles (7,570 km) of coastline and an abundance of fish in its coastal water, Saudi Arabia's fishing industry is still underdeveloped.

 This will all change as the Saudi government recently signed a technical assistance agreement with FAO, the Food and Agriculture Organization of the United Nations.
 This 5-year program from 2012 to 2016 will cover several sectors including the fishing industry and will benefit the fishermen who are currently working on a small scale.

 Protect the Red Sea

 As mentioned earlier, all the countries that border the Red Sea are desert countries.
 With little rain and freshwater sources these countries, including Saudi Arabia, rely on the seawater as a source of water for daily use.
 Hence, the production of desalinated water for water consumption.
 As demands increases, more desalination plants are built.